Presented by Stockland and Jamie's Ministry of Food.

 Form a bridge over the ingredient with your hand, making the sure the arch is nice and high so there’s plenty of room for the knife to fit underneath.
 Hold the item securely with your fingers on one side and your thumb on the other.

-Now pick up the knife with the other hand and guide the knife under the middle of the bridge.
+Now pick up the knife with the other hand and guide it under the middle of the bridge.

 Cut into the middle of the ingredient by pressing down and sliding the knife back towards you out of the bridge.
 Then take one half at a time and place them flat-side down.
 Repeat the bridge over each half one at a time and cut into quarters.
 Keep going until you’ve got the number of pieces you need.